EggPool/Vanozy/README.md

 ## Requirements

 - python 3.6+
-- click module, `pip3 install click` or use `pip3 install -r requirements.txt`
+- click module, nyzostrings, ed25519 `pip3 install -r requirements.txt`

 ## How to use